Skip to content

 1 / 1

 Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
-The company also provides evidence of monitoring deforestation in its own reporting.
+The company has also partnered with Satelligence to enhance its monitoring capabilities to identify deforestation risks in its palm oil operations.
+Satelligence will provide near-real-time, satellite-powered deforestation risk monitoring.

 • P